Free Training — The Studio Edge Vol 3

 The problem isn't your microphones.
 It isn't your room.
 It's that the recorded drum sound is decided before a single mic goes up — and most engineers never start at the beginning.

 I've spent 40 years engineering sound in commercial studios — working with CBS, Netflix, Alicia Keys, and Spotify.
 I hold a Bachelor's degree in Electrical Engineering from the University of Arizona.
 Projects I have worked on have been nominated for a Grammy.
 I've been featured in Mix Magazine and Pro Sound News.
-And I've been teaching recording since before most YouTube "experts" picked up a microphone.
+And I've been teaching recording since 2010.

 I am also a drummer.
 I've recorded and performed with Marc Storace (Krokus), Barry Sparks (Yngwie Malmsteen, Michael Schenker), Ted Nugent, Billy Gibbons (ZZ Top), Les Dudek (Steve Miller), Pat Travers, Frank Marino, and Rudy Sarzo (Ozzy, Whitesnake).
 Which means I understand drums from both sides of the glass — not just as the engineer trying to capture them, but as the player who has spent a lifetime behind the kit.